MarcosRFG/Farmers-Consultation---Angular-and-Node.js/README.md

     First, you need to clone the GitHub application:

     command: git clone https://github.com/MarcosRFG/Farmers-Consultation-Angular-and-Node.js.git

+    Go to the Farmers-Consultation-Angular-and-Node.js folder and switch to the develop branch:

+    command: git checkout develop

     In the cloned folder, there will be two projects, the SPA and the API, it is necessary to download the dependencies of each one of them.
     Let's start with the SPA (enter the spa-angular-farmer folder):